The Cantos: LII–LXI (The Chinese History Cantos)

 The translation of the Confucian classics into Manchu opens the following canto, Canto LIX.
-The canto is then concerned with the increasing European interest in China, as evidenced by a Sino-Russian border treaty and the founding of the Jesuit mission in 1685 under Jean-François Gerbillon.
+The canto is then concerned with the increasing European interest in China during the reign of Emperor Kang Xi, as evidenced by the Sino-Russian border treaty in 1684 and the founding of the Jesuit mission in 1685 under Jean-François Gerbillon.
 Canto LX deals with the activities of the Jesuits, who, we are told, introduced astronomy, western music, physics and the use of quinine.
 The canto ends with limitations being placed on Christians, who had come to be seen as enemies of the state.

-The final canto in the sequence, Canto LXI, covers the reigns of Yong Tching and Kien Long, bringing the story up to the end of de Mailla's account.
+The final canto in the sequence, Canto LXI, covers the reigns of Yong Tching and Kien Long, bringing the story up to 1790.
 Yong Tching is shown banning Christianity as "immoral" and "seeking to uproot Kung's laws".
 He also established just prices for foodstuffs, bringing us back to the ideas of Social Credit.
 There are also references to the Italian Risorgimento, John Adams, and Dom Metello de Souza, who gained some measure of relief for the Jesuit mission.